aut0poietic/ia-wc-pipleline/README.md

 - Generate a minified, single-file Web Component.
 - Drop that same into a WordPress plugin and have Gutenberg edit it's properties, outputting the same component in the content.
-- Add the component into my React+Redux app's generated HTML and let the app manage it's `children` and `props` with Plain-Old JS objects.
+- Add the component into my React+Redux app's JSX and let the app manage it's `children` and `props` with Plain-Old JS objects.
 - Turn that React+Redux app into a backend, rendering the Web Component like it was everyday HTML.

-I don't ask for much, do I?

 ## Which brings us to this repo...

 For all I know this all just works.
 Again, I freely admit that I know nothing.

-So this repo is al about finding out what I can do, and how to get there.
+This repo is al about finding out what I can do and how to get there.
 Throwing out some brutally honesty: All of this is ignoring the way people are handling Web Components out in the blogosphere.
 There's crazy good guidance out there, with awesome completely usable pipelines.
-I am intentionally ignoring them and doing this wrong.
+I am intentionally ignoring them and doing this The Wrong Way™.

 **That's okay.**

 The idea is to learn something from doing silly things and maybe catch something useful along the way.
 Right now, I'm leaving nothing off the table that'll get the job done.

-Grunt could do this.
-Sounds fun.
-Gulp too.
-Multiple webpack configs?
+**Grunt**?
+Sounds fun. **Gulp** too.
+Multiple **Webpack** configs?
 Hah, okay.
-Summoning eldritch horrors from parallel dimensions in exchange for a constant supply of gerbils?
-I'm down, can't be any worse than writing custom loaders for webpack, or, you know, wrap my head around RollUp.
+Summoning eldritch horrors from parallel dimensions in exchange for a constant supply of **gerbils**?
+I'm down, can't be any worse than writing **custom loaders** for webpack, or, you know, wrap my head around **RollUp**.

 ## Experiments